-Move the "cut planes" around until you have revealed a nice view of the 3D surface model's interior, so
+Move the "cut planes" around until you have revealed a nice view of the 3D surface model's interior, so that blobs from the overlay are showing.

 Submit a screenshot of your awesome, holey brain by doing this:

 - Take a screenshot of the surface window. - Paste the image into the proper location of the summary document template: the "Neurosynth map for the term" section.